-InterAction’s Global Development, Policy, and Learning [GDPL] Team is seeking 1 highly motivated student or recent graduate to intern with our Washington, D.C. office to support our development and policy work for the spring semester.
+InterAction’s Global Development, Policy, and Learning [GDPL] Team is seeking 2 highly motivated students or recent graduates to intern with our Washington, D.C. office to support our development and policy work for the fall.

 InterAction’s Global Development, Policy, and Learning Team offer internship opportunities to motivated individuals with a passion for global change.
 Our team advocates for the public policy priorities of InterAction and its members, primarily with the U.S. Congress and the executive branch.
 Our team portfolio includes work on Food Security and Agriculture; Water, Health and Sanitation; Budget and Appropriations, Humanitarian Policy and Practice Advocacy, Climate and Fragility, Children and Youth, and Democracy, Rights, and Governance.

 Interns will be paid according to D.C. minimum wage ($16.10 per hour).
 They will also have the opportunity to receive class credits and a robust professional development program that includes workshops, trainings, and educational opportunities.
-We anticipate the internship lasting from mid-February through April with flexible start and end dates.
+We anticipate the internship lasting from early September through mid-December with flexible start and end dates.
 If full-time (40 hours/week), the internship duration is 10 weeks.

-Applicants must be located in DC, Maryland, or Virginia and have the right to work in the US for the duration of the internship.
-We are currently operating on a hybrid model, so interns will be expected to come into the office with staff, unless accommodations are required and put in place.
+Applicants must be located in/have an address in DC, Maryland, or Virginia and have the right to work in the US.
+We are currently operating on a hybrid model, so interns will have the option to come into the office with staff if desired.

 Responsibilities for the GDPL Intern will include:

-Support the Food Security, Nutrition, and Agriculture workstream, including engagement on the Farm Bill Reauthorization
+· Specifically support the Food Security, Nutrition, and Agriculture workstream, including engagement on the Global Food Security Act and Farm Bill Reauthorization

 During the internship, you can expect to acquire the following knowledge and skills: